PJSmagacz2897/CS251_Percolation/README.md

 WeightedUnionUF.java and PercolationQuick.java makes use of QuickUnionUF.java.
 Contrary to what their names imply, Peroclation.java is the faster of the two algorithms.
 Their runtimes are compared in PercolationStats.java and their output is visualized in PercolationVisualizer.java.

-Assignment given by Xavier Tricoche in Purdue's CS251, Spring 2017.